Armidale

 An assessment of population growth drivers in Armidale reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Armidale's population is approximately 24,796 as of August 2025.
-This figure represents an increase of 829 people since the 2021 Census, which recorded a population of 23,967.
-The population estimate for June 2024 was 24,410, with an additional 588 validated new addresses contributing to the growth.
-This results in a density ratio of 90 persons per square kilometer.
-Armidale's growth rate of 3.5% since the 2021 Census exceeds that of its SA3 area at 3.3%, indicating it is a growth leader in the region.
-Overseas migration accounted for approximately 80.1% of population gains during recent periods.
+Armidale's population was around 24,796 as of August 2025.
+This figure reflects an increase of 829 people since the 2021 Census, which recorded a population of 23,967.
+The growth is inferred from ABS estimated resident population data of 24,410 in June 2024 and validated new addresses since the Census date.
+This results in a population density ratio of 90 persons per square kilometer.
+Armidale's growth rate of 3.5% since the 2021 census exceeded the SA3 area average of 3.3%.
+Overseas migration contributed approximately 80.1% of overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are used.
-Growth rates by age group are applied to all areas for the years 2032 to 2041.
-Based on projected demographic shifts, Armidale is expected to increase its population by just below the median rate of Australia's non-metropolitan areas by 2041.
-The latest population numbers project an increase of 1,919 persons by 2041, representing a total increase of 6.1% over the 17-year period.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on projected demographic shifts, Armidale is expected to increase by just below the median rate of Australia's non-metropolitan areas, reaching a population of 26,715 by 2041 with an overall increase of 6.1% over 17 years.

 Frequently Asked Questions - Population